knackw/n8n-nodes-sevdesk-v2/README.md

 Currently in testing.

-# n8n-nodes-sevdesk
+# n8n-nodes-sevdesk-v2

 This is an n8n community node.
-It let's you interact with the sevDesk API.
+It let's you interact with the sevDesk API V2.
 SevDesk is an accounting tool based in germany.
 You'll find more information on their [website](https://sevdesk.de/).

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.